You are probably here because you are somewhere on your personal journey to practicing mindfulness.

 - We bought a heater so that our house isn’t cold.

-The items that you are grateful for can be inanimate or animate; it can be material or abstract; it can be as general or specific as you want.
+The items that you are grateful for can be inanimate or animate, material or abstract, as general or specific as you want.
 The point is that you have to find things that you are grateful for.

-Another useful way to use journaling is to check-in.
-By ‘check-in,’ I mean that you take a moment to check your progress on a task/goal, your feelings, and reflect on what has happened.
-One way that I like to use a check-in is to specify my goals for the week in my journal, and then at the end of each day, I reflect on how much progress I have made towards that goal.
+Another useful way to use journaling is to check in.
+By ‘check in,’ I mean that you take a moment to check your progress on a task/goal, your feelings, and reflect on what has happened.
+One way that I like to use a check-in is to specify my goals for the week in my journal, and then at the end of each day, I reflect on how much progress I have made toward that goal.

 For example, if I am trying to remember to express gratitude, then I list that as my goal, and I will consciously reflect on finding opportunities to complete this task.
 I will then list these opportunities and describe them in my journal.

 I also like to jot down hurdles I encountered and describe how I overcame them or whether there is a silver lining to the challenge.

 As an example, I often feel anxious when I have lots of tasks to complete and don’t want to forget about them.
 Although this is a stressful feeling, I have learned that writing down the list and prioritizing the items is very useful.
 Now I know that the sense of racing thoughts might be a sign that I have too much work, and I have learned a new technique (list and prioritize) to manage the tasks better.

 Although not typically considered a form of journaling, doodling and mindfulness coloring are useful techniques that can easily be done in a journal.
 You could consider two different methods.

 Take a fine black pen and start either in the middle of the page and work your way out, or start in one corner and move to the opposite diagonal corner.
 While doodling, you can reflect on the same gratitude instruction used above, or you can focus on the doodles and making the lines connect.
 There is no wrong option here.